Torah Studied Under Stress

 By Hershel Rosenbluh for Anash.org

-A while later she learned from Reb Lazer Mishulovin that the Yeshiva Tomchei Tmimim had been organized in Samarkand.
-With great self-sacrifice, despite being alone, one by one, she sent her boys away – not seeing them for over two years, until she could move to Samarkand to join them and be part of the community there.
-Young Aron Yakov – today a rov in Crown Heights – was only seven years old when his mother sent him off to yeshiva.
-Mrs. Schwei’s mesiras nefesh for Torah didn’t stop with the end of the war.
-After liberation, she continued to do everything so that her boys could learn Torah, no matter the type of work.
+A while later, she learned from Reb Lazer Mishulovin that the Yeshiva Tomchei Tmimim had been organized in Samarkand.
+Despite being alone, she sent her boys away one by one with mesiras nefesh – not seeing them for over two years, until she could move to Samarkand to join them and be part of the community there.
+Young Aron Yakov – later a rov in Crown Heights – was just seven years old when his mother sent him off to yeshiva.

-In 5711/1951, after a few years in the yeshiva in Brunoy, France the family left to Montreal, where Aizik spent the next six years learning b’hasmodoh.
-Then, in 5716/1955 – still unmarried – he was appointed mashgiach in the yeshiva.
-In a letter to the hanholoh of the yeshiva on 28 Cheshvan, the Rebbe asks to be notified that the appointment of the “young man Schwei” has brought about change – for the better – to the yeshiva.
-A while later he was appointed Rosh Yeshiva – a position he held until his passing 32 years and thousands of talmidim later.
+In a letter to the hanholoh of the yeshiva on 28 Cheshvan of that year, the Rebbe asks to be notified that the appointment of the “young man Schwei” has brought about change – for the better – to the yeshiva.
+A while later, he was appointed Rosh Yeshiva, a position he held until his passing 32 years and thousands of talmidim later.
 Besides for his vast knowledge in shas and poskim, he was also known as a great baal eitzoh, with many of the local baaleibatim coming to seek his advice on matters affecting their lives.

-In 5718/1958 Reb Aizik married Golda Chanin, daughter of Reb Chaikel Chanin of Paris.
+In 5718 (1958), Reb Aizik married Golda, the daughter of Reb Chaikel Chanin of Paris.
 The chuppah took place in front of 770 and the Rebbe was their mesader kiddushin.
 Together they built a home dedicated to Torah and shlichus.
 Rebbetzin Schwei was very active in Nshei Chabad.
-She and her husband founded Montreal’s Brides and Grooms,” an organization that’s active in teaching as well as spreading awareness about taharas hamishpochoh, and is active until today.
-Reb Aizik’s greatness in Torah didn’t keep him from being active in many activities with the youth of Montreal, including mesibos Shabbos, day camp, and more.
-He also was among the founders of Tzach in Montreal, as well as Beis Rivkah.
+She and her husband founded Montreal’s Brides and Grooms, an organization that’s active in teaching as well as spreading awareness about taharas hamishpochoh, and is active until today.

-He was survived by his Rebbetzin, who passed away in 5776/2016, as well as by his daughter Mrs. Rivkah Rosenfeld, shlucha in Bogota, Colombia, and Mrs. Chana Sarah Spalter of Crown Heights.
-His older brother Reb Boruch Sholom raised a chassidishe family in Crown Heights and passed away in 5734/1974.
-Reb Aizik’s writings were compiled and edited by his brother, יבלחט”א Rav Ahron Yakov Schwei, and were posthumously published by Kehos as “כתבי ר’ אייזיק“.
+He was survived by his Rebbetzin, who passed away in 5776 (2016), as well as by his daughter Mrs. Rivkah Rosenfeld, shlucha in Bogota, Colombia, and Mrs. Chana Sarah Spalter of Crown Heights.
+His older brother, Reb Boruch Sholom, raised a chassidishe family in Crown Heights and passed away in 5734/1974.
+Reb Aizik’s writings were compiled and edited by his brother, Rav Ahron Yakov Schwei, and were posthumously published by Kehos as “כתבי ר’ אייזיק”.

-Adapted from “Kisvei Reb Aizik.”
+Adapted from Kisvei Reb Aizik.

 Send us your feedback